 In 2010, a Guaranteed Lease Revenue Note was signed with TD Bank to provide funds for a legal settlement.
 The City sold the main fire station to the Easton Municipal Authority and entered into a Lease Agreement for the full payment of principal and interest on the Note.
-The City and Authority refinanced the 2010 Note in the year 2014, and entered into a 2014 Note with Quakertown National Bank and is presented as a blended component unit.
+The City and Authority refinanced the 2010 Note in the year 2014, and entered into a 2014 Note with Quakertown National Bank and is presented as a blended component unit, the 2014 Note principal was paid in full during the year ended December 31, 2020.